BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

 HJB

-* is deployed as a servlet (HJBServlet), that can run on any compliant Servlet specification 2.4 container.
+* is deployed as a servlet (HJBServlet), that can run on any servlet container compliant with version 2.4 of the Java Servlet specification.

 * will work with any messaging vendor that provides a JMS 1.1 interface.

 * aims to do one thing well.
-Its role is to act as an HTTP gateway server allowing access to JMS object as REST resources.
+Its role is to act as an HTTP gateway server allowing access to JMS objects as REST resources.
 Other potentially useful features are deliberately excluded, e.g,

   - HTTP session management